It’s that evaluative retrospective journey back to the beginning that often reveals the essential truths.

 Where did we fall short?

 Now to the bad news.
 Analyzing what went wrong is going to be a very tiring session.
-Very few will take collective accountability and most others are happy to assign blame.
-And this is where sticking to the agenda helps.
-Create specific questions as to what went wrong and how it could have been done better.
+Very few will take collective accountability, and most others are happy to assign blame.
+And this is where sticking to the schedule helps.
+Create specific questions as to what went wrong and how you can do it in a better way.
 As soon as you receive a working answer, move on.

 Remember, the answers to these questions are valuable.
 So do not shy away from them.